akhil27051999/Containerization-of-Node.js-and-Python-Microservices-with-CI-CD-via-GitHub-Actions/README.md

-# 🚀 Microservices Containerization with CI/CD using Github Actions
+# 🚀 Microservices Containerization with Github Actions CICD

 ## 📝 Overview
 This project containerizes a **microservices-based application** using **Docker, Docker Compose, and Docker Swarm**, with **CI/CD automation via GitHub Actions**.